bantek89/ClojureScript-Quiz/README.md

+Made using ClojureScript and Reagent.

 This project is a remake of a previous quiz made using React see that [here](https://github.com/FAC-Sixteen/b-b/tree/master/src)

-I wanted to try using ClojureScript and gain insight into functional programming.
+I wanted to tinker with ClojureScript and gain an insight into functional programming.